pglen/esp32_cpu_load/README.md

   The result is extracted to this project.

  Theory:

-   We create a low priority (igle) task, and a higher priority (monitor) task.
+   We create a low priority (idle) task, and a higher priority (monitor) task.

   The low priority task delays 0 ms. We know, the task surrenders its control of the CPU, will not get it back until the next time slice.
+(10 msec)

+     But ...

-(10 msec) But ... the time value of zero, the scheduler tries to give it as soon as slice is available.
-That is how we know the processor is doing 'stuff'.
+   If the delay time value is zero, the scheduler tries to give the processor back as soon as a time slice is available.
+Not getting the control back is how we know the processor is doing other 'stuff'.

- The core of the measuring technique is in three lines:
+ The core of the measuring technique is in the following three lines:

         int64_t now = esp_timer_get_time();     // Time anchor
         vTaskDelay(0 / portTICK_RATE_MS);